chloealbright/DevHiveMind/Language Overlap/Class Instance.md

 7. **Excluding Object Class Methods:**
    - When iterating through methods, filter out those from `Object` class.

+## Wrapper Class
+  - A class that encapsulates primitive data types into objects
+  - Some classes and data structures can only handle objects
 ## Not runnable for reference only
 [Runnable code](https://github.com/jacgit18/ClassAdvancedPractice)